pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ## Translate without GitLocalize

-If you do not want to use GitLocallize to translate PKP documentation, your other option is to translate the markdown files, maintaining markdown formatting, and submit your translation directly in the [pkp-docs repository](https://github.com/pkp/pkp-docs) in GitHub.
+If you do not want to use GitLocalize to translate PKP documentation, your other option is to translate the markdown files, maintaining markdown formatting, and submit your translation directly in the [pkp-docs repository](https://github.com/pkp/pkp-docs) in GitHub.
 Please note, this method is less preferred because the translation will need to be pulled into GitLocalize and the Translation Coordinator will have to manually associate each translated section of text with the original text.

-To understand how documents in pkp-docs are structured and how to create and edit documents, read the [Guidelines for Contributing to PKP Documentation](https://docs.pkp.sfu.ca/contributing/en/).
+To understand how documents in pkp-docs are structured and how to create and edit documents, read the [Guidelines for Contributing to PKP Documentation](/contributing/en/).

 You can look at the structure of an already translated document, such as Learning OJS, to see how a GitHub-based translation will work.